-1 The depositary received, on 20 June 2014, the following communication from the Embassy of Finland: "... due to European Commission conformity checking procedure, Finland is obliged to object to the amendments (MSC.350(92)).
+1 The depositary received, on 20 June 2014, the following communication from the Embassy of Finland:

+[&]quot;... due to European Commission conformity checking procedure, Finland is obliged to object to the amendments (MSC.350(92)).

-The depositary received, on 31 December 2015, a further communication from the Embassy of Finland: "... the Government of Finland has fulfilled the national procedural requirements for entering into force of the amendments (MSC.350(92)) on 1 January 2015 and can thus withdraw its objection."
+The depositary received, on 31 December 2015, a further communication from the Embassy of Finland:

+[&]quot;... the Government of Finland has fulfilled the national procedural requirements for entering into force of the amendments (MSC.350(92))and can thus withdraw its objection."